North Rustico

 North Rustico is a Canadian town located in Queens County, Prince Edward Island.

-Situated on the north shore, North Rustico an incorporated municipality in 1954.
+Situated on the north shore, North Rustico became an incorporated municipality in 1954.
 North Rustico changed its status to a town on November 16, 2013.
 The town is known to locals, as well as many others as "The Crick".
 Its population as of the 2021 Census was 648 people.

 North Rustico is well known for its Canada Day celebration every year on July 1.
 The event usually attracts in excess of 10,000 people, which packs the town quite full.
 It includes festivities in the park, a parade down main street, as well as a boat parade on Rustico Harbour.
 The celebration is popular among families, teenagers and adults.
 The day is completed by a fireworks display over the bay.

 History

 The village of North Rustico was founded circa 1790, around a small natural harbour along the Gulf of St. Lawrence coast.
 The region was home to a remnant Acadian population who fled British capture and deportation during the Seven Years' War (see Great Upheaval), although English, Scottish and Irish settlers moved into the area during the remainder of the 18th century and throughout the 19th and 20th centuries.

 The name Rustico comes from Rassicot, the name of one of the first settlers from France.

 The Farmers' Bank of Rustico in nearby South Rustico was founded and managed under the leadership of Father Georges-Antoine Belcourt, and received Royal Assent for its act of incorporation at the Court of Windsor on April 7, 1864.
 It is often considered to have been the first community-based bank in Canada.
 The bank building was designated a National Historic Site of Canada in 1959.